MODERATORS:

 Opportunities

 Alves then asked the panelists about the potential opportunities presented by AI in the world of scholarly publishing.
 Champieux once again championed the concept of rigor and reproducibility, the subject of a PhD course she teaches at OHSU.
 Recently, she and her students attempted to improve the Methods section of a paper on cell line authentication by entering it into ChatGPT, and the results were “quite impressive.”
 Additionally, she said, AI-assisted technology can provide her students with opportunities to simulate real-world practices and problem-solving that are otherwise sparse in a classroom setting.
 Althoff added that from the journal editor’s standpoint, there is excitement about the many AI tools that have the capability to streamline workflows, improve scope checks, and enforce accountability.
-As 1 example, he opined that if a journal has an adequate and well-established review process, that process could be learned by an AI tool to assist journal editors with prior probabilities—something that humans are generally “terrible” at.
+As one example, he opined that if a journal has an adequate and well-established review process, that process could be learned by an AI tool to assist journal editors with prior probabilities—something that humans are generally “terrible” at.
 If a computer can help establish those prior probabilities, Althoff said, a human can then take that information and learn how to apply it properly to create a more efficient process.

 Harking back to her belief that publishing institutions must engage with their communities, Peterson framed the potential opportunities for publishers within this context.
 Noting that the process of establishing publication policy has to be “bottom-up” vs “top-down,” she stressed that publishers should resist taking an authoritative approach and instead foster a culture in which a community’s ethics are the drivers of AI policy-making and sustainable best practices.
 One particularly encouraging endeavor she cited is CANGARU,1 a meta-analysis of publication policies and instructions for authors designed to establish a unified set of AI-related policy standards within the scholarly publishing industry.